HexTank/ScrollerC64/README.md

 ```
 adc #2
 adc #2
-sta $4000,x
+sta $4000
 adc #2
 adc #2
-sta $4001,x
+sta $4001
 iny
 ```

-and change the first and third `adc` instruction.
+and change the first and third `adc` instruction, also note we don't use the `,x` offset here.

 We also need to revert any self modifications we do transforming either the `adc #4` or `and #15` instructions to `lda (xx),y` back to their former glory ready for the next frame.